-In February, a comprehensive retrospective of the work of Franz West, who died in 2012, travels to Tate Modern from the Centre Georges Pompidou, where its debut presentation ran from September 12–December 10, 2018.
+A comprehensive retrospective of the work of Franz West, who died in 2012, travels to Tate Modern from the Centre Georges Pompidou, where its debut presentation ran from September 12–December 10, 2018.
 Curated by Christine Macel, chief curator at the Pompidou, and Mark Godfrey, senior curator at Tate Modern, the exhibition spans West’s influential career and draws on major loans from institutions including The Museum of Modern Art in New York, Museum Ludwig in Cologne, and MUMOK, Museum moderner Kunst Stiftung Ludwig, in the artist’s hometown of Vienna.
+The installation at Tate Modern has been designed in collaboration with artist Sarah Lucas in a nod to the creative relationship between the two artists, who worked together on a number of occasions during West's lifetime.